-- Fibre can be useful for gut health, as it ‘feeds’ the healthy gut bacteria.
+- Fiber can be useful for gut health, as it ‘feeds’ the healthy gut bacteria.
 This is important for several reasons, as good gut health has been linked to overall health, including brain function and your immune system, and even good mental health.
 Do you know the saying happy wife, happy life?
 Well, the same seems to be able to be said about your gut- happy gut, happy life.

-Fibre is also linked with a lower chance of having kidney stones and providing an energy boost.
+Fiber is also linked with a lower chance of having kidney stones and providing an energy boost.

-How To Make The Thai Inspired Green Pea Soup:
+How To Make The Thai Inspired Green Pea Soup

 - Frozen peas (or fresh)

 - vegetable stock – I used Homemade Stock